TheArchitect2000/Blockchain-based-IoT-Server/README.md

 MAIL_PASSWORD = 'YOUR_MAIL_SERVER_PASSWORD'
 MAIL_FROM = 'noreply@YOUR_DOMAIN.COM'

-# Copy your logo on a publicly available URL on the Internet and copy its URL here.
-THEME_LOGO = 'YOUR_LOGO_URL'

 # Application color codes in hex.
 Please write it without '#'.
 Exmaple: #4e46e7 -> 4e46e7
 # This text color is for Mobile App
 THEME_TEXT = 'ffffff'